-There is one award available for this brief:
+There are two awards available for this brief:

-RSA Fellows' Award of £2,000
+Marketing Trust Award of £2,000 CIM Award of £1,000

-The judging panel may decide on more than one winner and will allocate the award accordingly.
+For each award category, the judging panel may decide on more than one winner and will allocate the awards accordingly.
 In addition, the judging panel may award commendations.